qiaoyu-zheng/RP3D-Diag/src/Train/DataPath/readme.txt

-Train / Eval files should be add to this folder:
+Train / Eval files should be added to this folder:

 Required:
 --"train": train.json